 New for 2014 will be a Jazz In the Park concert at 5 p.m. with Magic City Smooth Jazz from Birmingham, Alabama.

 Delight in the beautiful, shady grounds of Gamble Park, adjacent to the Jasper campus of

 Bevill State Community College, while browsing the best local arts and crafts.
 This spacious park features a paved walking trail, playground and picnic areas.

-Mystery Dinner Theatre: This annual event, greatly appreciated and broadly supported by the community, serves as a successful fundraiser for the Arts Alliance while providing an opportunity to showcase local theatrical talent.
-This year's production of 'Til Beth Do Us Part will take place Thursday, November 14 at the CHS Building.
-If you would like to be a part of our 2014 Dinner Theatre production, call us at (205) 221-1711 to make your reservation.
+Dinner Theatre: This annual event, greatly appreciated and broadly supported by the community, serves as a successful fundraiser for the Arts Alliance while providing an opportunity to showcase local theatrical talent.
+Our 2013 production, 'Til Beth Do Us Part, took place Thursday, November 14 at the CHS Building.
+If you would like to be a part of our 2014 Dinner Theatre production, call us at (205) 221-1711.

 50-Mule Team Public Art Project: A unique and special project honoring the hard working animal—the mule.
 The mule has worked alongside man in farming, transportation, and played an important role in the early days of mining, an important industry to Walker County.
 Working with local artists and sponsors, the Arts Alliance has brought 50 painted and decorated mule statues to Walker County.
 Mule sponsors have the opportunity to place their mules at their businesses or in a public location.
 A Mule Map is available for residents, visitors and tourists who wish to view the mules.
 This project has delighted children and adults alike with many posing for pictures with the mules.
 Not only has this project proven to be a fun art project but an educational one, as children learn about mules and the part they have played in area history.
 We have added FIVE NEW MULES to the 50-Mule Team, with more to come in 2014!
 Come by the Arts Alliance office for a new Mule Map so you can find the new additions.